 In the context of a multidisciplinary study funded by an ERC advanced grant, the

-Candidates must have a Master’s degree in Computer Science.
-The position is available at the level of Post-Doc / Research Associate (requiring a PhD degree or at least 3 years of professional experience).
+Candidates must have a PhD in Biology or biochemistry or Biophysics.
+The position is available at the level of Post-Doc / Research Associate.
 Exceptional master students can be considered for a PhD student position.

 Candidates must send their application — in the form of a single PDF file including a brief letter of interest, a CV, as well as contact information (not support letters) of three persons of reference — to: firstname.lastname@example.org

 References: Elastic instability during branchial ectoderm development causes folding of the Chlamydosaurus erectile frill, eLIFE (in press); Locally-curved geometry generates bending cracks in the African elephant skin, Nature Communications 9 (2018); A Living Mesoscopic Cellular Automaton Made of Skin Scales, Nature 544: 173-179 (2017); The Anatomical Placode in Reptile Scale Morphogenesis Indicates Shared Ancestry Among Skin Appendages in Amniotes, Science Advances 2, 6: e1600708 (2016); Photonic Crystals Cause Active Colour Change in Chameleons, Nature Communications 6: 6368 (2015); The genome sequence of the corn snake (Pantherophis guttatus), Int.
 J. Dev.
 Biol.
 58 : 881 – 888 (2014); Crocodile Head Scales Are Not Developmental Units But Emerge from Physical Cracking, Science 339, 78-81 (2013); Crocodylians Evolved Scattered Multi-Sensory Micro-Organs, EvoDevo 2013, 4:19.